deepakofficial34/TalentSync-AI/README.md

 ### 5. How It Works
 The platform runs through the following sequence during a matching workflow:

-1.  **Resume Upload**: The candidate uploads their PDF resume via the drag-and-drop uploader.
+1.  **Resume Upload**: The candidate uploads their PDF resume via the drag and drop uploader.
 2.  **PDF Parsing**: The backend extracts raw text streams from the uploaded file using `pdf-parse`.
-3.  **Gemini API Processing**: The backend compiles the extracted resume text, self-description, and job description, and makes an LLM API call to Google Gemini.
+3.  **Gemini API Processing**: The backend compiles the extracted resume text, self description, and job description, and makes an LLM API call to Google Gemini.
 4.  **Skill Gap Analysis**: Gemini returns structured JSON evaluating match scores and identifying missing technical skills.
-5.  **Roadmap Generation**: A day-by-day roadmap is generated to schedule candidate interview preparation.
+5.  **Roadmap Generation**: A day by day roadmap is generated to schedule candidate interview preparation.
-6.  **Resume Generation**: Gemini generates a custom, ATS-friendly HTML template tailored to the target job description.
+6.  **Resume Generation**: Gemini generates a custom, ATS friendly HTML template tailored to the target job description.
 7.  **PDF Download**: Puppeteer spins up a headless Chrome instance to compile the generated HTML template into a downloadable A4 PDF document.

 ---